duukkis/terminal/blog/BLOG_part2.md

 ![](images/3.png)

 The ```$this->BUF``` has the gifs in a string array.
-Also code checks that the files are gifs and also that GIF89a gifs are not animated gifs.
-After checks in the constructor we add the gif header, add individual gifs and lastly the gif footer is added.
+The code also checks that the files are gifs and also that GIF89a gifs are not animated gifs.
+After checks in the constructor we add the gif header, add individual gifs, and lastly the gif footer is added.

-> Lets fix this
+> Let's fix this.

 ![](images/3fixed.png)

 * Make a separate function for constructing the actual gif.
-The idea is that class contructor sets the variables and then we have a public function that actually does something
+The idea is that the class contructor sets the variables and then we have a public function that actually does something.
-* We loop the gifs, open them one by one.
+* We loop the gifs, opening them one by one.
 On the first round we add header and firstFrame that we need later.
 Then we add the frames and finally we add the footer.
 * Removed static method calls ```GIFEncoder::GIFAddHeader```.
-Even the old code uses $this variables, so nothing static about this
+Even the old code uses $this variables, so there's nothing static about this.
 * When looking at loadGif function, I actually made the functionality worse.
 I don't check if the gif is animated or not.
 I rely on the user not to send animated gifs to this class.
 So I'm going to rely on the programmer.
 The check can be done somewhere else if needed.

 ___

-Then lets check those helper-functions GIFAddHeader and GIFAddFooter.
+Then let's check those helper-functions GIFAddHeader and GIFAddFooter.

 ![](images/4a.png)
 ![](images/4c.png)
 ![](images/4b.png)

 What.
 Is.
 Happening.
 Here.
-Wikipedia to the resque and perticulary [Wikipedia's gif](https://en.wikipedia.org/wiki/GIF) article.
+Wikipedia to the rescue and particulary [Wikipedia's gif](https://en.wikipedia.org/wiki/GIF) article.
 And the string "!\377\13NETSCAPE2.0\3\1" is a good clue.
-Took a few rounds of iteration to get this to the final state.
+It took a few rounds of iteration to get this to the final state.

 ![](images/4fixed.png)